Updated: Feb 10

 No matter the size of your kitchen, sectioning the space into designated areas or "zones" is the simplest way to keep items organized and accessible for day-to-day use.

 A typical kitchen is usually made up of five (5) different "zones".
 Depending on your daily routine and the amount of space available, these "zones" can vary in size and location within the space.

 Zone 1: Storage

-Typically, storage in kitchens are found in cabinets (above or below counters), drawers and in larger kitchens, an island.
+Typically, storage in kitchens is found in cabinets (above or below counters), drawers and in larger kitchens, an island.

 Storage is one of the most important aspects of a kitchen.
 Grouping liked items together (i.e. baking supplies, cookware etc.) keeps everything together and accessible.

 With smaller spaces, it is important to be creative and constructive with your space (for example, using lazy susans to organize cups/bowls or drawer dividers to separate items) will allow you to do more with less (especially if you de-clutter/edit items no longer used).

 There is a variety of organizing storage solutions available on the market, but I like to encourage Clients to re-purpose containers they have laying around the home before purchasing brand-new ones.